-Composition of Chewing Gum
+The composition of Chewing Gum

-Chewing gum is composed of Gum Base, Softeners, Sweeteners and Flavors.
+Chewing gum is composed of Gum Base, Softeners, Sweeteners, and Flavors.
 These are briefly discussed below.

-Gum Base: Chewing gum used to be made from latex sap of the sapodilla tree, which was originally native to Central America.
+Gum Base: Chewing gum used to be made from the latex sap of the sapodilla tree, which was originally native to Central America.
 The sap was called chicle and formed the gum base.
 Other substances that were also used as gum base included beeswax and paraffin wax.
 However, nowadays, synthetic rubber such as polyethylene and polyvinyl acetate or a mixture of artificial and natural bases are used as the gum base.
 It is the gum base that makes the chewing gum “chewable”.3

 Softeners: These are added to retain moisture and help prevent the gum from becoming hard.
 Common examples of softeners include glycerin or vegetable oil.

 Sweeteners: These are added to gum to give it a sweet flavor.
 Usually, sugar or corn syrup is used as natural sweetening agents.
-There are a number of artificial sweeteners, but the most commonly used are xylitol, sorbitol, mannitol and aspartame.
+There are a number of artificial sweeteners, but the most commonly used are xylitol, sorbitol, mannitol, and aspartame.

 Lanolin – A Controversial Ingredient in Chewing Gum

 Lanolin, from the Latin lāna (wool) and oleum (oil), literally means wool wax, is a yellow waxy substance secreted from the skin glands of wool-bearing animals such as sheep.
 Lanolin is an ingredient of chewing gum and forms a component of the gum base, and thus not declared explicitly by the manufacturers.
-Since this is commonly used in skincare products, using it as an ingredient of chewing gum is not only unhealthy, but also unethical and therefore highly controversial.
+Since this is commonly used in skin care products, using it as an ingredient of chewing gum is not only unhealthy but also unethical and therefore highly controversial.
 Moreover, sheep sprayed with insecticides could lead to these toxic chemicals eventually entering the human body, and thereby causing adverse health consequences.
 Scientists are of the opinion that these insecticides could even enter breast milk and thereby transferred to babies of young mothers.5, 6

 What Does the Codex Alimentarius Say?